Membership: (January 1 – March 31) $10.00 – Exhibitor privileges & Weekend Pass

 Weekend Pass $25.00 – Four (4) days admittance

 Elementary School Children Free all days

 ***Valid until September 25th.
-A late entry fee of $10 will be applied IN ADDITION to the regular fee beginning September 26th or as stated in the Exhibitor Entry Rules for each department, division and/or class.
+A late entry fee of $10 will be applied IN ADDITION to the $5 fee beginning September 26th or as stated in the Exhibitor Entry Rules for each department, division and/or class.
+Members are not exempt from the late fee.
 PLEASE CHECK YOUR DEPARTMENTS.
 IF ENTRY FEE IS REQUIRED, IT MUST ACCOMPANY ADVANCE ENTRY FORM AS NO ENTRY WILL BE ACCEPTED WITHOUT ENTRY FEES IN CLASSES AS IDENTIFIED THROUGHOUT THE BOOK.
 There will be no prize monies retained from the Junior Department but an Exhibitor Fee is required.
 Entry fees, Exhibitor fees, and the amount retained will be used to cover operational costs.